Cart (0 item)

 No, cannabimovone is a different cannabinoid entirely from hexahydrocannabinol, also known as HHC.
 The differences between these two compounds are many:

-So many cannabinoids have recently become popular that it can be a challenge to keep them apart.
-Learning the differences between the new cannabinoids that have flooded the market, however, is key to choosing the right compound for your needs.
+So many cannabinoids have recently become popular that it can be a challenge to tell them apart.
+Learning the differences between the new cannabinoids that have flooded the market is key to choosing the right ones for your needs.

 8. Is cannabimovone synthetic?

-No, cannabimovone is not inherently synthetic — it naturally occurs in Cannabis sativa, so it’s a natural compound.
-Since CBM is only available in very small quantities in nature, however, all of the CBM currently available online has been synthesized from another cannabinoid.
-Transforming cannabinoids into each other isn’t usually dangerous, but it does make the resulting substance technically synthetic.
+No, cannabimovone is not inherently synthetic — it naturally occurs in certain strains of Cannabis sativa—so it’s a natural compound.
+Since CBM is only available in very small quantities in nature, all of the CBM currently available online has been synthesized from another cannabinoid.
+Chemically modifying one cannabinoid to produce another isn’t usually dangerous, but it does make the resulting substance, technically, synthetic.

 9. Where can I buy CBM?